-The principal purpose of the ACA is to represent and support architects in their resolve to provide excellence in practice.
+The principle purpose of the ACA is to represent and support architects in their resolve to provide excellence in practice.
 To this end only registered architects working as principals in private practice are eligible to become full voting members of the ACA.
 The Association lobbies and consults with Government and major industry bodies, arranges events and provides other services in support of this goal.
 By becoming a member of the ACA, you have the benefit of discounted rates at events and on publications and the knowledge that you are supporting a respected voice within the profession and industry.

 Non voting Membership is also open to architects employed in practices whose principals are not ACA members, students of architecture and retired architects.
 All personnel within a full member’s practice have access to ACA events and services at member’s discounted rates.
 Current members’ practices range from sole practitioners to large multidisciplinary firms.